ImLunchtime/M5AppsMod/README.md

 ### Built-in Applications

-1. **Launcher** - Main application launcher with smooth menu navigation
+1. **Launcher** - Main application launcher with smooth menu navigation.
+Use `I` key for information about the app.
+Use `ENTER` key to open the app.
+Use `Home` button (on the side) to go back to the launcher.
 2. **Installer** - Install apps from various sources (cloud, SD card, USB)
    ![Installer](pics/installer.png)
 3. **Settings** - System configuration and user preferences